rwcarlsen/fleetpaper/exp2/README.md

 of the four cases, there are:

-* ``case[num].xml``: This is a cyclus input file with a templated place-holder for the actual deployments that are filled in .
+* ``case[num].xml``: This is a cyclus input file with a templated place-holder for the actual deployments that are filled in.
+This contains all simulation details (except reactor deployment schedule) including compositions, facility throughputs, etc.

 * ``scen-case[num].json``: This is a scenario file that describes the power growth, deployment frequency, and other relevant parameters for cloudlus to